How much down payment do I need to buy a house?

 Pulling money from a Roth IRA may cost you the least amount in taxes.
 This is because you can withdraw contributions at any time without penalty or tax.
 Especially for first time home buyers.
 Be sure to check with your CPA for the most updated rules on this.

-Only consider this if you’re withdrawing from a Traditional IRA if you’re ok with paying the taxes and that is your only option.
+Only consider this if you’re withdrawing from a Traditional IRA if you’re ok with paying the taxes and it is your only option.
 The hitch here is that this withdrawal can be taxed as ordinary income.

 Family members might be willing to give you a gift towards your down payment for a house.
 In this case, your lender will request written proof indicating the source of funds and concise details on who the family member is that is donating this money to you.